Can't Take My Eyes Off You: Boys Town Gang version

-In 1982, San Francisco-based post-disco band Boys Town Gang performed a dance version of the song which reached the top spot in the Netherlands, Belgium, and Spain and number four in the United Kingdom.
-This version was also successful in Japan, receiving a gold digital certification by the RIAJ in 2011, and is also on games such as Just Dance 4.
+In 1982, San Francisco-based post-disco band Boys Town Gang released a dance version of the song which reached the top spot in the Netherlands, Belgium, Mexico and Spain and number four on the United Kingdom singles chart.
+This version was also successful in Japan, receiving a gold digital certification by the Recording Industry Association of Japan (RIAJ) in 2011.
+The song is a playable track in the 2012 video game Just Dance 4.